Fermenting chicken feed in four easy steps.

 • Don't use plastic or stainless steel.
 The fermentation process can cause the materials to leech into the feed.

-• Glass or food grade stoneware is also good.
-This crock is specifically made for fermenting and you can choose from three sizes, depending on how many chickens you have.
+• Glass or food grade stoneware is best.
+This crock pot is specifically made for fermenting and you can choose from two sizes, depending on how many chickens you have.

 Step 3: Start fermenting your chicken feed!